 From countertops to fireplace surrounds, decorative contractors continue to push the limits of concrete.
-The beauty of decorative concrete begins with the mix, and with several precast mixes available contractors may be faced with the challenge of choosing the best mix to fit their needs.
+The beauty of decorative concrete begins with the mix design, and with several precast mixes available contractors may be faced with the challenge of choosing the best mix to fit their needs.

+Contractors can choose between a made-from-scratch mix and a bag mix.
 A made-from-scratch mix requires contractors to have a mix recipe.
-Jeff Girard, president of The Concrete Countertop Institute, teaches his students to make an aggregate-based mix and a sand-based mix.
-When making a mix from scratch, contractors will purchase the ingredients separately.
-“There are concrete mixes that are designed to be very fluid and pourable, and they tend to be an aggregate-based mix more similar to conventional concrete where you have gravel, sand and cement,” Girard says.
-“Then there is a different style of concrete, a mortar, that doesn’t have coarse aggregates, just the sand, and it is usually made to be stiff and packable.”
+Jeff Girard, president of The Concrete Countertop Institute, teaches his students to make an aggregate-based mix and sand-based mix.
+When making a mix from scratch, contractors will purchase the ingredients individually.
+"There are concrete mixes that are designed to be very fluid and pourable, and they tend to be an aggregate based mixed more similar to conventional concrete where you have gravel, sand and cement," Girard says.
+"Then there is a different style of concrete, a mortar, that doesn't have coarse aggregates, just the sand, and it is usually made to be stiff and packable."

 Girard warns contractors that decorative concrete mixes aren't like the standard concrete.
 "If you are making your own mix, don't make it like everything else," he says.
 "Don't make sidewalk concrete because it's not good enough for a high-quality countertop.
 Clients are picky, and if you don't have good concrete you have no hope of satisfying your customers."

-Making their own mixes can reduce contractors’ costs, but engineering their own mix design may require a higher skill level.
-“A concrete contractor on a jobsite pouring a floor or wall doesn’t design his own mix,” says Mike Heidebrink, president of Cheng Concrete.
-“He calls a ready mix plant that has trained professionals who engineer concrete mixes.”
+Making a mix design can reduce contractors' costs, but engineering their own mix design may require a higher skill level.
+"Just like a concrete contractor, on a jobsite, pouring a floor or wall, doesn't design their own mix," says Mike Heidebrink, president of Cheng Concrete.
+"They call a ready mix plant that has trained professionals who engineer concrete mixes."

 By using a bag mix, contractors are able to focus on creating the product.
-“A contractor will get more consistent results with a bag mix,” Heidebrink says.
-“The contractor is focused on creating the big picture, not the mix.
-A contractor shouldn’t be dealing with the chemistry behind the product.
-They are skilled craftsmen that need to be focusing on the quality of the finished product.”
+"A contractor will get more consistent results," Heidebrink says.
+"The contractor is focused on creating the big picture, not the mix.
+A contractor shouldn't be dealing with the chemistry behind the product.
+They are skilled craftsmen that need to be focusing on the quality of the finished product."

-Doug Bannister of enCOUNTER believes security, reliability and dependability are all benefits of bag mixes.
-“There are people in the countertop business that don’t understand concrete,” Bannister says.
-“When experimenting, they are going to have to know their limits for whatever they are doing.”
+Doug Bannister, from enCOUNTER, believes that security, reliability and dependability are all benefits of bagged mixes.
+"There are people in the countertop business that don't understand concrete," Bannister says.
+"When experimenting, they are going to have to know their limits for whatever they are doing."